codeonlyjs/website/content/guide/components.md

 The `load` method also supports a second parameter `silent`.
 In silent mode, the callback is invoked and awaited and then the component invalidated.
-It can be used for silent data refreshes when the component also has data on view and wants to refresh the view without showing a spinner.
+It can be used for silent data refreshes when the component already has data on view and wants to refresh the view without showing a spinner.